spassvogel/ImmersiveLanguage/README.md

 # ImmersiveLanguage

-Virtual Reality project created by @rremigius (Remi Alkemade) and @spassvogel (Wouter van den Heuvel).
+Virtual Reality project created by [Remi Alkemade](https://github.com/rremigius) and [Wouter van den Heuvel](https://github.com/spassvogel).
 This is a prototype Unity (5.4) project demonstrating the use of VR (via Google Cardboard) for use in a language-learning scenario.

 ### Screenshots